 If you already know what you want your major to be, that’s great!
 Look for schools of your preferred size in your preferred location that have that major.
 If you aren’t sure what you want to major in yet, that’s also great!
 You have the opportunity to self-reflect and explore your options at a number of colleges.

-Cost is such a key factor when making a decision as big as going to college.
-Because it’s such a large investment, you want to make sure you get the best value for your education.
+Cost is such a key factor when deciding where to go to college.
+Because it’s a large investment, you want to make sure you get the best value for your education.
 Familiarize yourself with how much college costs, and then determine the maximum amount you can comfortably afford.

 At this point, however, don’t rule out any schools based on cost alone.
 Both scholarships and financial aid can help drastically, and we have advice on how to apply for both.